First Time User? Enroll now.

 Home > Health Library > Cancer Support: Life After Treatment

 This is a time of adjustment, taking care of yourself, and finding your new "normal."
-This stage is part of your recovery, and it may take more time than you expect.
+Be patient with yourself, and remember that there's no right or wrong way to feel.

 Cancer changes families.
 It can create closer bonds, but it also can bring out difficult emotions.
 Here are some things you can do to help your family adjust.

 Think about getting help during this stage of your recovery.
 Your doctor can help you find counselors and support groups.

 Current as of:

 Author: Healthwise StaffMedical Review: E. Gregory Thompson MD - Internal MedicineKathleen Romito MD - Family MedicineElizabeth T. Russo MD - Internal Medicine